-Whether you are still in training or work in a hospital, research lab or medical facility, you need to know how to care for your white lab coat.
+Whether you are still in training or work in a hospital, research lab or medical facility, you know the importance of cleaning and disinfecting your scrubs but you also need to know how to care for your white lab coat.
 The coats are expensive, and you'll want them to last as long as possible.

 How to Wash White Lab Coats

 Working with patients or in a lab can be messy, and stains happen.
 The key to keeping a lab coat clean and white is to treat the stains as soon as possible.
 Regular washing will help to remove stains as well as body oil and soil.
 It is important to have several clean coats handy and rotate them throughout the week.

 Always wash the white items separately from colors and use a heavy-duty detergent (Persil and Tide are top rated detergents) and the hottest water recommended on the care label.
 Pretreat, any stains with an enzyme-based stain remover or a bit of the liquid detergent, worked directly into heavily soiled areas.
 Allow the stain remover to work on the fabric for at least 15 minutes before washing.